Rafael Devers Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings (2022)

-- The Orioles pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The Orioles pitching staff was 25th in the league last season with a collective 7.6 strikeouts per nine innings.

-- The Orioles' 3.97 team ERA ranked 17th among all league pitching staffs.
+- The Orioles' 3.97 team ERA ranked 17th across all MLB pitching staffs.

 - The Orioles gave up 171 total home runs last season (1.1 per game) to rank 14th in baseball.